Jesr2104/Chromosome-browser/README.md

 # Chromosome-Browser :microscope:

-A bioinformatics project that allows for the search for genetic information in a human chromosome.
+A bioinformatics project: it allows the user to navigate through all genetic information within a specific human chromosome.

 ## Description
 The Chromosome-Browser project is a collaboration between IT and bioinformatics professionals to create a tool that allows for easy searching of genetic information in a human chromosome.
 The project consists of 3 essential parts: